iNoles/KotJWT/README.md

 # KotJWT

-KotJWT is a lightweight Kotlin library for encoding and decoding JWT and refresh tokens using HMAC SHA-256, ECDSA, and RSA.
-It includes features like token signing, signature validation, token expiration checks, and blacklist support.
-Now fully supporting Kotlin Multiplatform.
+KotJWT is a lightweight Kotlin Multiplatform library designed for encoding, decoding, and managing JSON Web Tokens (JWT) and refresh tokens.
+It supports a variety of cryptographic algorithms, including HMAC SHA-256, ECDSA, and RSA, while providing essential features like token expiration validation, blacklist management, and secure token handling.

 ## ✨ Features